ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 * For validation steps, a **Details** section listing the details of each validation finding.

 .. note::
-    The XML report for a given test session can also be obtained through the test bed's :ref:`REST API<api>` (if enabled for your test bed instance).
+    The XML report for a given test session can also be obtained through the Test Bed's :ref:`REST API<api>` (if enabled for your Test Bed instance).

 .. _monitor_conformance_status__statements__export_statement: